chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 {{< note >}}

-- If the user chooses `backup_config` as `object_storage` in `config.toml` backup is already configured during the deployment, and in that case **the below steps are not required**.
+- If the user chooses `backup_config` as `object_storage` or `file_system` in `config.toml`, backup is already configured during the deployment, and in that case **the below steps are not required**.
 If `backup_config` is left blank, then the configuration needs to be configured manually.
-- Encrypted S3 bucket are supported with only Amazon S3 managed keys (SSE-S3).
+- Encrypted S3 bucket is supported with only Amazon S3 managed keys (SSE-S3).

 {{< /note >}}

 ## Overview

-This section provides the pre-backup configuration required to back up the data on Object Storage System (Other than AWS S3) like Minio, Non-AWS S3.
-The steps to set a secret key using commands are given below:
+This section provides the backup configuration required to backup the data on the Object Storage System.
+The supported Object storage could be of two types:
+  - S3 (AWS S3, Minio, Non-AWS S3)
+  - GCS

 ### Configuration in OpenSearch Node

+#### For _Minio_, _Non-AWS S3_, _AWS S3_
-This section provides the pre-backup configuration required to back up the data on Object Storage Systems like _Minio_, _Non-AWS S3_.
-The steps to set a secret key using commands are given below:
+For the Object storages like _Minio_, _Non-AWS S3_, _AWS S3_, the following are the pre-configuration steps to set a secret key and access key of the bucket on the OpenSearch nodes:

-1. Log in to all the OpenSearch nodes and follow the steps on all the OpenSearch nodes.
+1. Log in to **all** the OpenSearch nodes and execute the following commands one after another.

 - `export OPENSEARCH_PATH_CONF="/hab/svc/automate-ha-opensearch/config"`
 - `hab pkg exec chef/automate-ha-opensearch opensearch-keystore add s3.client.default.access_key` (When asked, Enter your key)
 - `hab pkg exec chef/automate-ha-opensearch opensearch-keystore add s3.client.default.secret_key` (When asked, Enter your key/secret)
 - `chown -RL hab:hab /hab/svc/automate-ha-opensearch/config/opensearch.keystore` (Setting hab:hab permission)
+- `curl https://localhost:9200/_nodes/reload_secure_settings?pretty --cacert /hab/svc/automate-ha-opensearch/config/certificates/root-ca.pem --key /hab/svc/automate-ha-opensearch/config/certificates/admin-key.pem --cert /hab/svc/automate-ha-opensearch/config/certificates/admin.pem` (Command to load the above setting)

+#### For _GCS_
+For GCP Object Storage, the following are the pre-configuration steps to set access to the GCS bucket on the OpenSearch nodes:

+1. Log in to **all** the OpenSearch nodes and execute the following commands.

+- `export OPENSEARCH_PATH_CONF="/hab/svc/automate-ha-opensearch/config"`
+- `export GCS_SERVICE_ACCOUNT_JSON_FILE_PATH="/path/to/googleServiceAccount.json"` (Provide the file path of your googleServiceAccount.json file.
+Note that the content of this json file should look like the snippet depicted [here](#structure-of-google-service-account-json-file))
+- `chown -RL hab:hab $GCS_SERVICE_ACCOUNT_JSON_FILE_PATH`
+- `hab pkg exec "$OS_ORIGIN_NAME/$OS_PKG_NAME" opensearch-keystore add-file --force gcs.client.default.credentials_file $GCS_SERVICE_ACCOUNT_JSON_FILE_PATH`
+- `chown -RL hab:hab /hab/svc/automate-ha-opensearch/config/opensearch.keystore` (Setting hab:hab permission)
-- `curl -k -X POST "https://127.0.0.1:9200/_nodes/reload_secure_settings?pretty" -u admin:admin` (Command to load the above setting)
+- `curl https://localhost:9200/_nodes/reload_secure_settings?pretty --cacert /hab/svc/automate-ha-opensearch/config/certificates/root-ca.pem --key /hab/svc/automate-ha-opensearch/config/certificates/admin-key.pem --cert /hab/svc/automate-ha-opensearch/config/certificates/admin.pem` (Command to load the above setting)

-The final output after running the curl command on all nodes is given below:
+The final output after running the above curl command on all nodes is given below:

 ```json
 {